gausby/ecoule-source-csv/README.md

 CSV Source for Écoute
 =====================

-This will be a Source for reading data stored in a Comma-separated values-file, abbreviated CSV, into an [Écoute][ecoute-core]-instance.
+An Écoute source module that reads data stored in a Comma-separated values-file, abbreviated CSV.

 [ecoute-core]: https://github.com/gausby/ecoute